futuredapp/Monkey-Madness/README.md

 2. Start `./monkey_madness -l` or `./monkey_madness --loop` using terminal, you can specify optional arguments
   - argument2 - number of tests to perform
   - argument3 - number of input events (touch, scroll, swipe...) that will monkey attempt to perform in each test
-  - argument4 - absolute path to directory where you want to save crash logs, for example `-o=/home/login/Desktop` or `--output=/home/login/Documents`
+  - argument4 - absolute path to directory where you want to save crash logs, for example `--output=/home/login/Documents` or `-o=/home/login/Desktop`
-  - argument5 - absolute path to .apk which you want to test, for example `-i=/home/login/Desktop/sample.apk` or `--install=/home/login/Documents/sample.apk`
+  - argument5 - absolute path to .apk file which you want to test, for example `--install=/home/login/Documents/sample.apk` or `-i=/home/login/Desktop/sample.apk`
   - argument6 - quiet output `-q` or `--quiet`
   - seeds will be random
 3. Your app will now be restarted